 This is our current checklist for GDPR on our WordPress sites and blogs.
 We will be updating it regulary as some things are not set yet and need further information, e.g. from WordPress.

 If there is a small green lock and a “https” in front of your blog’s url in the browser, then you are already using a SSL encrypted connection to and from your blog.
-If this is not the case you should take action and add the encryption, e.g. with a free Let’s Encrypt certificate (you can do that in your hosting dashboard).
+If this is not the case you should take action and add the encryption, e.g. with a free Let’s Encrypt certificate.
+We have written a whole post about how to establish a secure SSL encryption for your WordPress website.
 The GDPR actually doesn’t force the encryption, but if you send all the data in plain, unencrypted mode the following points won’t make that much sense.

 DPA with your hosting provider